 - A group of recently published papers compiled by the Division.
 Contains literature on all common Infectious Diseases and on antimicrobial therapy.
 This is given to the students during rotation.

 Expectations of Students:

 - See patients in the outpatient clinic on Monday, Wednesday and Friday mornings.
 Complete history and physical on 2 - 3 patients, present the case to faculty and discuss diagnostic tests and management issues.

 - See inpatient consults (not more than 2 - 3 per week).
 Do a detailed history and physical exam with review of all available records.
 Discuss the patient during rounds.
 The patients given to students are screened by faculty and/or Fellow.

-- See patients in the STD clinic once during the week.
-Students also review on site microbiology diagnosis and write orders under the supervision of faculty or fellow.
+- Students also review on-site microbiology diagnosis and write orders under the supervision of faculty or fellow.